 Additionally, there are tests to detect malingering such as the Structured Interview of Reported Symptoms (SIRS) and the Miller Forensic Assessment of Symptoms Test (M-FAST).

-The skilled legal team at Cuddigan Law recognizes and respects the sacrifices veterans made to protect this country.
+The skilled VA Disability Lawyers at Cuddigan Law recognizes and respects the sacrifices veterans made to protect this country.
 They understand the challenges of combat and that veterans not only suffer from physical injuries, but also psychological traumas, including PTSD.

 If you’re a veteran who developed PTSD and but was denied benefits because a doctor or the VA believes you’re malingering, call us.
 We'll review your medical records and discuss with you the best way to obtain the disability benefits you need to care for yourself and your loved ones.
-Our attorneys have supported veterans for years, and we’ll carefully examine your case and advise you on the best approach for receiving the maximum in disability benefits.
-Call us today, and you’ll speak to an intake specialist for free.
+Our VA disability lawyers have supported veterans for years, and we’ll carefully examine your case and advise you on the best approach for receiving the maximum in disability benefits.
+Contact us today, and you’ll speak to an intake specialist for free.